iPhone 17 Pro vs iPhone 16 Pro: Is it worth the upgrade?

 Apple has just unveiled four new iPhones, including the iPhone 17, iPhone 17 Pro, iPhone 17 Pro Max and a new ultra-thin iPhone Air, alongside some new AirPods and a suite of new Apple Watches.

-On the inside, the iPhone 17 Pro runs on the faster A19 Pro chip, with Apple claiming more consistent performance and longer battery life.
+On the inside, the iPhone 17 Pro is powered by the faster A19 Pro chip, with Apple claiming improved performance and longer battery life.
 The camera system has also had an overhaul.
-It now boasts a new 48MP telephoto lens for an 8x optical zoom, which is the longest ever.
+It now boasts a new 48MP telephoto lens for an 8x optical zoom, which is the longest ever in an iPhone.

 Why you can trust IndyBest